Ravisharma263/E-Commerce-QuickDeal/README.md

-# Back 2 Buy - An Ecommerce Frontend App built with using Angular 15 + Tailwind.
+# QuickDeal E-Commerce Website - An Ecommerce Frontend App built with using Angular 15 + Tailwind.

 **To run application follow these steps**